-- King’s College London Students Union (KCLSU) has adapted its usual Take Time Out campaign to Take Time In which includes a wide range of virtual events, designed to encourage better self-care and mindfulness.
+- King’s College London Students Union (KCLSU) has its Take Time Out campaign which includes a wide range of events, designed to encourage better self-care and mindfulness.

-- If you are having difficulties with your mental health, you may want to use Big White Wall, which is a confidential, anonymous 24-hour online support and wellbeing service.
+- If you are having difficulties with your mental health, you may want to use Togetherall, which is a confidential, anonymous 24-hour online support and wellbeing service.
 The service is available 24 hours a day, 7 days a week, and can be accessed on any device with an internet connection.

 - The King's Counselling and Mental Health Support Service offers free and confidential counselling and mental health support to students.
-If you’d like more information on accessing this service, take a look at our article How do I register for counselling.
-For more suggestions on useful online resources and mindfulness apps to help manage stress and anxiety, take a look at our article What support is there for my mental health & wellbeing during self-isolation and remote study
+If you’d like more information on accessing this service, take a look at our article How can the Counselling & Mental Health Support Service help me?
+For more suggestions on useful online resources and mindfulness apps to help manage stress and anxiety, take a look at our article Managing your mental health & wellbeing.

 - King’s Chaplaincy can provide students of all faiths, or none, emotional support and can be contacted by email if you’d like someone to talk to.

-- King's Sport has launched an online Group Exercise timetable, with free sessions to keep your mind and body healthy.
+- King's Sport & Wellness has launched an online Group Exercise timetable, with free sessions to keep your mind and body healthy.

-- If you don’t have access to a laptop, computer, internet or WiFi, you can request to borrow equipment from IT.
-Take a look at our article Student equipment loans during remote study for more information.
+- If you don’t have access to a laptop or a computer you can request to borrow equipment from IT.
+Take a look at our article What equipment do I need for my studies? for more information.

-- If you're having difficulties with your finances, housing situation, or need advice about your visa, the Advice and Guidance Team will be able to support you, and currently offer 1-2-1 remote appointments on Skype.
-Take a look at our article: Accessing Student Support & Wellbeing remotely to find out how to get in touch with the Advice and Guidance Team during this period.
+- If you're having difficulties with your finances, housing situation, or need advice about your visa, you can contact our Advice services for further support.
+Take a look at our article: Accessing Advice Services at King's to find out how to get in touch with the Advice and Guidance Team during this period.

-- Our Coronavirus web page for Students also includes useful advice on visa’s and travel advice for International Students.
+- Our Immigration and Visa advice webpages also include useful advice on visas and travel advice for International Students.

 Disability support at King’s

-- If you think you might need additional support when completing your assessments remotely, the Disability Support Team can advise you when applying for Personalised Assessment Arrangements and can help to arrange a King’s Inclusion Plan for you.
-To get in touch with Disability Support during this period, please take a look at our article: Accessing Student Support & Wellbeing remotely
+If you think you might need additional support when completing your assessments remotely, Disability Support can advise you when applying for Personalised Assessment Arrangements and can help to arrange a King’s Inclusion Plan for you.
+To get in touch with Disability Support during this period, please take a look at our article: Accessing Advice Services at King's

 Support for students living in King’s Residences